j-r-t/facetwp-time-since/README.md

-FacetWP - Time Since Facet
+FacetWP - "Time Since" Facet
 ==================

 A [FacetWP](https://facetwp.com/) facet for filtering posts by date / time since a specified interval.